cheomanigua/godotdoc/content/docs/data_models/classes.md

 ## Approach

-There are are two approaches for defining classes in Godot: inner classes and non-inner classes.
-Inner classes are defined and generally used in the same script, whereas non-inner classes are defined in their own separate script and act as Godot **Objects**:
+There are are two approaches for defining classes in Godot:

+- Inner classes are defined and generally used in the same script.
+- Non-inner classes are defined in their own separate script and act as Godot **Objects**, and hence, can be used by other scripts.

 ### Inner class